HubSpot/offline/README.md

 Offline
 ======

+**Note to users pre-0.6.0:  Offline previously used a cloudfront hosted file as one of it's methods of detecting the connection status.
+This method is now deprecated.
+If your app is getting cloudfront 404s, please upgrade to Offline 0.6.0.**

 Improve the experience of your app when your users lose connection.

 - Monitors ajax requests looking for failure